Cartesian Fibrations of $(\infty,2)$-categories: Enriched cartesian fibrations

 To prove the ``if'' direction, we now invoke the fact that \(\rN^{\sca}\) is a right Quillen equivalence to deduce the existence of fibration \(q\colon \C \to \D\) of \(\Catoo\)-categories which fits in a commutative diagram of the form

 whose horizontal maps are equivalences of \(\infty\)-bicategories.
-By Lemma~\ref{lem:invariance} we then obtain that the right vertical map is an inner/outer (co)cartesian 2-fibration, and hence by Theorem~\ref{N detects fib cart} the functor \(q\colon \C \to \D\) is an enriched inner/outer (co)cartesian 2-fibration of \(\Catoo\)-categories.
+Now the right vertical arrow is a bicategorical fibration, being the image under a right Quillen functor of a Dwyer-Kan fibration, while the left vertical arrow is a bicategorical fibration by Proposition~\ref{cart are fib}.
+Applying Proposition~\ref{prop:invariance} we now obtain that the right vertical map is a 2-inner/outer (co)cartesian fibration, and hence by Theorem~\ref{N detects fib cart} the functor \(q\colon \C \to \D\) is an enriched 2-inner/outer (co)cartesian fibration of \(\Catoo\)-categories.
 For every \(x,y \in \E\) with images \(x',y'\in \Nsc\C\) (which we can identify with objects of \(\C\)) we may then consider the commutative diagram

 in which all vertical arrows are cartesian fibrations in the inner case and cocartesian fibrations in the outer case.
-Our assumption implies in particular that every left degenerate triangle in \(\E\) is left \(p\)-inner/outer, which by Remark~\ref{rem:hom-cart-fib} implies that the left-most vertical map in~\eqref{eq:compare-mapping-2} is a left fibration in the outer case and a right fibration in the inner case.
-The same consequently holds for all vertical maps in~\eqref{eq:compare-mapping-2}, which implies that \(q\colon \C \to \D\) is an inner/outer (co)cartesian 1-fibration of \(\Catoo\)-categories.
-By~\cite[Proposition 3.1.3]{GagnaHarpazLanariLaxLimits} this means that \(\Nsc q\colon \Nsc\C \to \Nsc\D\) is an inner/outer (co)cartesian 1-fibration.
+Our assumption implies in particular that every left-degenerate triangle in \(\E\) is left \(p\)-inner/outer, which by Remark~\ref{rem:hom-cart-fib} implies that the left-most vertical map in~\eqref{eq:compare-mapping-2} is a left fibration in the outer case and a right fibration in the inner case.
+The same consequently holds for all vertical maps in~\eqref{eq:compare-mapping-2}, which implies that \(q\colon \C \to \D\) is an enriched 1-inner/outer (co)cartesian fibration of \(\Catoo\)-categories.
+By~\cite[Proposition 3.1.3]{GagnaHarpazLanariLaxLimits} this means that \(\Nsc q\colon \Nsc\C \to \Nsc\D\) is a 1-inner/outer (co)cartesian fibration.
 Since the square~\eqref{eq:rigid} is an equivalence between two bicategorical fibrations between fibrant objects, these two fibrations satisfy the same right lifting properties.
-In particular, if the right one is an inner 1-fibration then so is the left, and if the right one is an outer 1-fibration then so is the left.
-We may consequently deduce that \(p\colon \E \to \B\) is an inner/outer (co)cartesian 1-fibration, as desired. \end{proof}
+Applying this to the right lifting properties of Definition~\ref{def:inner-outer}, we conclude that if the right one is a 1-inner fibration then so is the left, and if the right one is a 1-outer fibration then so is the left.
+We may consequently deduce that \(p\colon \E \to \B\) is a 1-inner/outer (co)cartesian fibration, as desired. \end{proof}